gx9702/UA-TypeRepository/Core/Part3/DataTypes/UInt32/readme.md

 <!-- datatype -->
 ## UInt32
+Describes a value that is an integer between 0 and 4,294,967,295.
 <!-- end of description -->
 The fields of the UInt32 DataType are defined in the following table: